Atria System Prerequisites

 - Click OK, then restart the SQL Server service.

-Check SQL configuration for TCP/IP properties are enabled correctly:
+SQL Configuration for TCP/IP properties

 - Open SQL Server Configuration Manager.